-IFRS 16, Leases
+IFRS 16.
+Leases

-UBS will adopt IFRS 16, Leases on 1 January 2019, fundamentally changing how UBS accounts for operating leases when acting as a lessee.
-UBS expects assets and liabilities to increase by approximately CHF 4 billion upon adoption with a corresponding increase in risk-weighted assets ("RWA") and leverage ratio denominator ("LRD"), with associated modest effects on capital and leverage ratios.
+UBS has adopted IFRS 16, Leases, as of 1 January 2019, fundamentally changing how UBS accounts for operating leases when acting as a lessee.
+Upon adoption, assets and liabilities will increase by approximately USD 3.5 billion, with a corresponding increase in risk-weighted assets ("RWA") and LRD.
+As permitted by IFRS 16, UBS elected not to restate prior period information.

-Changes in Corporate Center cost allocations and equity attribution to business divisions as of the first quarter of 2019
+Changes in Corporate Center cost and resource allocation to business divisions

-In order to align Group and divisional performance, UBS will adjust its methodology for the allocation of Corporate Center expenses, funding costs and balance sheet to the business divisions.
-In aggregate, this will result in an increase of approximately CHF 0.7 billion in Corporate Center retained profit, offset by higher allocations to the business divisions, and lead to approximately a 2 percentage point increase in business division adjusted cost / income ratios.
+In order to further align Group and divisional performance, UBS is adjusting its methodology for the allocation of Corporate Center - Services funding costs and expenses to the business divisions.
+At the same time, UBS is updating its funds transfer pricing ("FTP") framework to better reflect the sources and usage of funding.
+Together, these changes will increase the business divisions' adjusted cost / income ratios by approximately 2 percentage points and result in an increase of approximately USD 0.7 billion in Corporate Center operating profit / (loss) before tax, offset by higher expense allocations to the business divisions.